Goblin Slayer: Anime

 A 12-episode anime television series adaptation by White Fox premiered from October 7 to December 30, 2018, and was broadcast on AT-X, Tokyo MX, Sun TV, and BS11.
 The series is directed by Takaharu Ozaki, with scripts penned by Hideyuki Kurata and Yōsuke Kuroda, character designs handled by Takashi Nagayoshi and music composed by Kenichiro Suehiro.
 The opening theme song is "Rightfully" by Mili, while the ending theme song is "Gin no Kisei" (銀の祈誓) by Soraru.
 Funimation produced an English dub for the series, while Crunchyroll simulcasted the series internationally.
 Muse Communication licensed the series in Southeast Asia and South Asia.

 The premiere of the first episode caused some controversy for its content due to the series being mis-rated as TV-PG by Crunchyroll when it first aired.
 Crunchyroll has since given the series a rating of TV-MA and added a content warning.

 At the "GA Fes 2021" event livestream, it was announced that anime series will receive a second season.
 It is produced by Liden Films and directed by Misato Takada, with Ozaki serving as chief director, and Hiromi Kato designing the characters.
 Kurata and Suehiro are returning as scriptwriter and composer, respectively.
-The second season is set to premiere in 2023.
+The second season aired from October 6 to December 22, 2023.
+The opening theme song is "Entertainment" by Mili, while the ending theme song is "Kasumi no Mukō e" (霞の向こうへ) by Yuki Nakashima.
+On October 19, 2023, Crunchyroll announced that the second season will begin airing its dub the following day.

-Films
+Film

 A film, titled Goblin Slayer: Goblin's Crown, with returning staff and cast, premiered on February 1, 2020.